aljawaid/KanboardCSS/README.md

 #### _Theme Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-This plugin adds a new style for the Kanboard user interface.
-As a polished theme for modern browsers using gradients and shades of blue and red, this theme refreshes the Kanboard interface to complement the user experience.
+This pure CSS theme replaces the look and feel of the Kanboard user interface.
+For modern browsers using gradients and shades of blue and red, KanboardCSS refreshes the the user experience.
+A new animated notification icon easily identifies new messages without affecting browser performance.
+All tables and forms are restyled to save screen space and improve productivity.
+This theme works perfectly with other plugins.

 Features